 In this guide, we’ve compiled some of the places you can perform, with links to a wide range of opportunities.
-If you scroll down, we’ve also included some venues that are great places to perform in London, with links to other cities around the UK.
+Many of the opportunities for singers and musicians to perform live can result in creating paid gigs.

 All musicians and singers want to play great live shows.
 Performing live is essential for a singer as it helps them to gain real industry experience and learn their stagecraft.
 However, where can singers and musicians perform for money?

-If you’re looking for performance opportunities near you and to share your music with an audience, here are the places and events where singers can perform live.
+If you’re looking for performance opportunities near you and to share your music with an audience, here are the places and events where singers can perform live for money.

 Play live music at the following places